vaibhav-ace/Terminal-Command-Scripting/README.md

 > 37 113 725 execute.c

 The shell is terminated by typing the Control-D key (which signals end of input).
+Right now, typing something like:
+> ls | wc
+will prompt an error.
+However, using C programming we can improve this.

 Piping can be observed by typing:
 > make part1